hunterlang/zeroclickinfo-goodies/README.md

 return $text, html => $html
 ```

-**Other zci keywords**. &nbsp;The Chars example set the **is_cached** zci keyword.
+**Other zci keywords**. &nbsp;The Chars example sets the **is_cached** zci keyword.
 You can find other settable attributes in the [object documentation](https://metacpan.org/module/WWW::DuckDuckGo::ZeroClickInfo).
 For example, the [GoldenRatio Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/GoldenRatio.pm) sets the **answer_type** variable, which gets returned in the API.

 ```perl
 zci answer_type => "golden_ratio";